Iran's secretive top leader vows to keep up attacks in his first statement since being appointed

 U.N.
 Secretary-General António Guterres, speaking in Turkey, called for de-escalation and dialogue to end the war, saying that "as always, the most vulnerable are being hurt first and worst.”

-Melzer reported from Mitzpe Hila, Israel, Rising from Bangkok and Corder from The Hague, Netherlands.
-Associated Press writers Sally Abou AlJoud and Kareem Chehayeb in Beirut, and Jill Lawless in London, contributed to this report.
+Melzer reported from Mitzpe Hila, Israel.
+Rising reported from Bangkok, and Corder reported from The Hague, Netherlands.
+Associated Press writers Ghaya Ben Mbarek in Tunis, Tunisia; Sally Abou AlJoud and Kareem Chehayeb in Beirut; and Jill Lawless in London contributed to this report.